 Los Angeles Center for Oral & Maxillofacial Surgery is one of the top orthognathic surgery practices in the nation, treating patients from all over Los Angeles, Southern California, and beyond.
 Orthognathic surgery (also called corrective jaw surgery) is an umbrella term that refers to any procedure that corrects a bite problem or skeletal issue with the upper or lower jaw.
 We have performed thousands of orthognathic surgical procedures working as partners for almost 10 years.
 The goal is to improve the alignment of a person’s bite, facial balance, and increase the size of the airway.

 From the time of your initial consultation, we have designed a treatment model that tries to make the best possible patient experience.
 We have a staff of multiple orthognathic specialized assistants and skilled treatment coordinators to make your experience a good one.
-If treatment is performed in our office, you should know that it has Joint Commission accreditation, which means that our offices and staff meet the highest standards of care.
+If treatment is performed in our office, you should know that it has Joint Commission accreditation, which means that our practice and staff meet the highest standards of care.

 Patients who suffer from bite alignment problems, discomfort, or other issues can experience a range of benefits.